What is the Speaking Out Learning Resource?

 While prevention work in schools across Scotland often looks at developing healthy relationships and bullying it’s important that we recognise and work with young people to focus on gender inequality as a root cause of violence against women and girls.
 Amongst young people, domestic abuse is often seen as something that happens solely to adults and often young people struggle to identify behaviours within their own intimate relationships as abusive.
 Through studying the history of the Women’s Aid movement in Scotland young people will learn about this incredibly important recent social movement and how activism can be a powerful force for positive societal change.

-We hope that by engaging young people will the lessons and material included in the Speaking Out learning resource we can:
+We hope that by engaging young people with the lessons and material included in the Speaking Out learning resource we can:

 - Support equal rights for young women and men.